Towards Domain-Generalized Open-Vocabulary Object Detection: A Progressive Domain-invariant Cross-modal Alignment Method: Methodology

-\subsubsection{Sample-Adaptive Stratification under Domain Shift.}
+\subsection{Sample-Adaptive Stratification under Domain Shift}

-Domain shifts cause two distinct failure modes at the sample level, as illustrated in Figure~\ref{fig:compare}.
-The first is signal collapse: the positive alignment score degrades, meaning the region feature no longer activates its correct semantic prototype.
-The second is boundary confusion: the margin between positive and hardest negative shrinks, meaning the feature lies ambiguously close to incorrect categories.
-These two failure modes are orthogonal, yet existing OVOD methods treat all regions uniformly.
-We therefore propose two complementary proxies that directly characterize each failure mode: \textbf{signal strength proxy} and \textbf{ambiguity proxy}.
+Domain shifts cause two distinct failure modes at the sample level, as illustrated in Fig.~\ref{fig:compare}.
+The first is signal collapse: the positive alignment score degrades, and the region feature weakly activates its matched pseudo-word prototype.
+The second is boundary confusion: the margin between the positive prototype and the hardest negative shrinks, and the region becomes close to a confounding semantic alternative.

+These two failure modes are related but not interchangeable.
+Signal collapse reflects the absolute strength of the positive cross-modal match, whereas boundary confusion reflects the relative margin between the positive match and the strongest negative.
+A region may have a strong positive response but still be close to a hard negative, or it may have a weak positive response without being strongly confused with any particular negative.